FarmBot/Farmbot-Web-App/README.md

 ALTER USER "user" WITH SUPERUSER;
 ```

-# Provisioning Your Own with Dokku
+# Q: Is Dokku / Docker supported?

-Please see `deployment.md`.
+Doku (a Docker management system) is partially supported.
+Pull requests welcome.
+Please see `deployment.md` for more information.

 # Config Settings (important)

-Your server won't run without setting ENV variables first.
+We try our best to follow the [12 Factor Methodology](https://12factor.net/).
+Part of that means using ENV variables as a means of [storing configuration](https://12factor.net/config). **Your server won't run without setting ENV variables first**.

 You can accomplish this by setting the ENV variables directly from your shell / server management tool or by writing an `application.yml` file.